wanghaisheng/responsive-landing-page-starter/content/blog/en/real-time-face-detection-in-net-with-opentok-and-opencv-dr.md

 ## Resources

 * You can find a working sample from this tutorial in GitHub [here](https://github.com/opentok-community/WPF-Facial-Detection)
-* For anything you could ever want to know about OpenTok check out our [site](https://tokbox.com/developer/)
+* For anything you could ever want to know about Vonage Video API check out our [site](https://tokbox.com/developer/)
 * For anything you could ever want to know about OpenCV Check out their [docs](https://docs.opencv.org/master/index.html)
 * Check out [Emgu's wiki page](http://www.emgu.com/wiki/index.php/Main_Page) to learn more about using Emgu in particular.
 If you're an OpenCv Python fan like I am, you'll have no problem using Emgu